-- Access the Flex Pricing page in Console.
+- Access Flex General Settings page in Console.

-- Enter the desired company name, email contact, and timezone, and then click Provision WFO.
+- Enter the company name, email contact, and timezone, and then click Provision Insights

-- The Insights settings page will be displayed.
-Click the Call Recording toggle to enable or disable recording of all calls.
+- The Flex Settings page will be displayed.
+Under the Recordings section, click the Call Recording toggle to enable or disable recording of all calls.